dphang/resume/README.md

 3. Edit `resume.tex` with your information.
 4. Click `Recompile` and download your generated PDF.

-I currently use Overleaf for my resumes since it manages all the dependent packages.
+I currently use Overleaf for my resumes since it manages the entire LaTeX environment.
 If you'd like to compile it locally, please follow instructions (https://www.latex-project.org/get/) for installing your LaTeX environment and any dependencies.

 ## Sample Resume